• Skip to primary navigation

 Baking Thai Chicken Drumsticks In The Oven

-Different ovens cook differently and/or are calibrated at different temperatures unfortunately.
-Check this Thai chicken at 40 minutes.
+Different ovens cook differently and/or are calibrated at different temperatures.
+Cook this Thai chicken drumstick recipe at 425F for about 35 - 40 minutes.

 If the chicken is not browning then turn up the heat or broil (watching carefully) for a couple minutes.